 My daughter Lucia loves the alphabet.
 She loves to sing it, sign it, write it.
 She loves to discuss it, ¨Mom, did you know that the ABC song is the exact same tune as Twinkle Twinkle Little Star?¨ On a recent trip to the airport Lucia was stuck in the back seat with her howling four-month-old cousin Sam.
 Lucia´s attempt to placate Sam was to sing the ABCs in a lullaby voice.
 It didn´t work, but great idea.

 Last night I finished reading Lit, Mary Karr´s third memoir which, among other things is about getting sober.
-At one point Mary is balking at the idea of a higher power and buying into the idea of letting go, her sponsor tells her to get over herself and start being grateful for what she has.
+At one point in the book when Karr is cynically dismissing the idea of a higher power , her sponsor tells her to get over herself and start being grateful for what she has.
 Her sponor´s perscription-- write down from A-Z things for which she is grateful.
-Only when pushed to the point of almost relapse does Mary engage in this ridiculous activity.
-And it turns out to be deeply satisfying and comforting.
+Only when pushed to the point close to relapse does Karr engage in this activity, still reluctant, but desperate.
+It turns out to be deeply satisfying and comforting.

 Initially, I felt, as Mary Karr had in her first attempt at the assignment, silly.
-But the truth was, I was basically trapped in a state of insomnia and I needed to try something.
-In my mind, eyes opened to the blackness around me, I silently recited 26 things for which I am grateful from A for amor (love) to X for being on the other side of an 'ex'.
+But, like her, I was desperate.
+With my eyes opento the blackness around me, I silently recited 26 things for which I am grateful from A for amor (love) to X for being on the other side of an 'ex'.
 I wasn´t close to being asleep, so I tried it again.
 I don´t remember what I was thankful for after S for swimming, so it must have worked.